dna-seq/just-dna-seq/docs/source/longevity_combinedreporter.rst

 You can learn how to get your longevity report and install Longevity Combined reporter in :doc:`getting_started`.

+Source code on GitHub (here you also can learn how to install it from GitHub): https://github.com/dna-seq/oakvar-longevity

 Part 1: Longevity Significant Variations
 ----------------------------------------